The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 # DESCRIPTION

 **mimedefang**(8) and **mimedefang-multiplexor**(8) provide a simplified
-mechanism for hooking scripts and programs into Sendmail\'s milter API.
+mechanism for hooking scripts and programs into Sendmail's milter API.

 The milter API is multi-threaded and written in C; **mimedefang** lets you write single-threaded filters written in the language of your